AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 :::

-If all clients using your AdGuard Home are able to use encrypted protocols, it is a good idea to disable plain DNS or make it unavailable from the outside.
+If all clients using your AdGuard Home are able to use encrypted protocols, it is a good idea to disable plain DNS or make it inaccessible from the outside.

 If you want to completely disable plain DNS serving, you can do so on the *Settings → Encryption settings* page.